 GBA opposes permitting of up to three residential units per lot (two in the main building and one in an accessory building) as of right, with no minimum unit sizes.
 It is not clear whether that proposal only applies to areas with municipal services in place.
-Limiting the number of residential units (main buildings and accessory buildings) helps prevent over development and undue pressure on low/minimal services that exist in the Georgian Bay area, which is environmentally sensitive, sparsely populated and predominantly consists of unserviced land.
-We seek confirmation that this provision will only apply to serviced land, as it is completely inappropriate and unworkable on unserviced land.
+Limiting the number of residential units (main buildings and accessory buildings) helps prevent over development and undue pressure on low/minimal services that exist in the Georgian Bay area, which is environmentally sensitive, sparsely populated and predominantly consists of un-serviced land.
+We seek confirmation that this provision will only apply to serviced land, as it is completely inappropriate and unworkable on un-serviced land, particularly waterfront properties.